cyber-rhythms/cmu-11-785-deep-learning-spring-2020/README.md

 Remarks:

 Lecture video links on YouTube - The uploaded video lecture list on YouTube is incomplete.
-Video lectures only cover from Lecture 0 (Logistics) until Lecture 19 (Hopfield Networks, March 25) on the corresponding course page schedule, in addition to Lecture 23(Sizing neural network experiments, April 8).
+Video lectures only cover from Lecture 0 (Logistics) until Lecture 19 (Hopfield Networks, March 25), and additionally, Lecture 23(Sizing neural network experiments, April 8); according to the course page.

 Meaning that Lecture 20 (Hopfield Networks, Boltzmann Machines, Mar 30), Lecture 21 (Boltzmann Machines, Apr 1), Lecture 22 (Learning about Language with Normalising Flows, Apr 6) are all missing.